KJM3900 – Radioactivity

 Recommended previous knowledge

 KJM1002 – Introduction to Chemistry.
-It is recommended to follow this course no earlier than the fourth semester of the bachelor program.
+It is recommended to follow this course no earlier than the fourth semester during your bachelor studies.

 Examination support material

-Chart of nuclides (must be brought by the candidate).
-Calculator
+- Chart of nuclides (must be brought by the candidate).

 Language of examination